Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 If a public transaction is sent to an account that holds contract code, each participant executes the same code, and their StateDBs are updated accordingly.

-Private transactions are executed differently: prior to the sender's GoQuorum node propagating the transaction to the rest of the network, the node replaces the original transaction payload with a hash of the encrypted payload that it receives from Tessera.
+Private transactions are executed differently: before the sender's GoQuorum node propagating the transaction to the rest of the network, the node replaces the original transaction payload with a hash of the encrypted payload that it receives from Tessera.
 Participants that are privy to the transaction are able to replace the hash with the actual payload via their Tessera